 While it may be tempting to use the money to splurge with, as the Barefoot Investor recommends, set aside a splurge fund for those purchases instead.

-Honestly, I am still in the process of saving towards 3 months worth of living expenses (kids and a house cost a bit!).
+Honestly, I am still in the process of saving towards 3 months worth of living expenses.

 After using my Mojo account for the replacement of the gas hot water system, I need to re-focus my efforts on replacing those savings, as well as adding to it.